AltropInc/alt/doc/script/StatementsLoop.md

 ## Break and Continue in Loop

 Break-statement and continue-statement can be used in a loop statement body to change the execution flow.
 The break statement is used to terminate the loop immediately when it is encountered.
 The continue statement is used to skip the current iteration of the loop and the control flow of the program goes to the next iteration.
+When you have more than one loop nested, you can use labels with break and continue statements to break or continue a specific outer loop by providing labels.
 See [Jump Statements](StatementsJump.md) for detail.